randy3k/AlignTab/README.md

 ## Custom Context Menu

-To define new item in the context menu, go to `Preferences -> Package Settings -> AlignTab -> Context Menu` and add, for example
+To define new item in the context menu, launch `Preferences: AlignTab Context Menu` and add, for example

 ```
 [